a00ayad00/Machine-Learning-and-Data-Science-Resourses/README.md

 70 Free Online Courses for Data Science to Advance Your Skills in 2022 >>>> [link](https://www.mltut.com/free-online-courses-for-data-science/)

-AI Courses and Certifications from Inte >>>> [link](https://www.intel.com/content/www/us/en/developer/topic-technology/artificial-intelligence/training/courses.html)
+AI Courses and Certifications from Intel >>>> [link](https://www.intel.com/content/www/us/en/developer/topic-technology/artificial-intelligence/training/courses.html)

 **See my Google Drive for more courses**